WorldWideTelescope/wwt-user-website/content/use/everyone/index.md

 titlebox_class = "background-19038"
 +++

-AAS WorldWide Telescope isn’t only for professionals — it’s for anyone who’s ready to be delighted by the beauty of our universe!
+WorldWide Telescope isn’t only for professionals — it’s for anyone who’s ready to be delighted by the beauty of our universe!

 <section class="flex-cards">